Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 ### Toolchain Agnostic Project

-With generic [**Translation Control**](YML-Input-Format.md#translation-control) settings it is possible to create projects that work across the range of supported compilers (AC6, GCC, IAR).
+With generic [**Translation Control**](YML-Input-Format.md#translation-control) settings it is possible to create projects that work across the range of supported compilers (AC6, GCC, IAR, CLANG).
 The compiler selection and potential compiler specific settings are stored in the file `cdefault.yml`.
 By replacing the `cdefault.yml` file it is possible to re-target application projects.  [**Translation Control**](YML-Input-Format.md#translation-control) settings are mapped to specify compiler by the build tools.

 **Default settings for multiple compiler toolchains**